|

-Culture Trip / Mustang / Nepal Upper Mustang Yarthung Horse Festival TripNext tentative Date: August 23, 2025 Available as a Private Trek on a date of your preference.
+Mountain Trek / Mustang / Nepal Upper Mustang Yarthung Horse Festival TripNext tentative Date: August 11, 2026 Available as a Private Trek on a date of your preference.

 Experience Upper Mustang during Yartung Festival—vibrant rituals, horse races, and celebrations in Lo Manthang amid stunning trans-Himalayan landscapes. |

-This trip is ideal for travelers seeking a mix of cultural immersion and light adventure.
-It’s mostly overland (around 70%) with day hikes of varying durations, so a decent level of fitness is required.
-You won’t need a porter, as the vehicle will accompany you from place to place.
+This trip is ideal for travelers seeking a mix of cultural immersion and adventure.
+It’s mostly overland with day hikes of varying durations, so a decent level of fitness is required.
 However, be prepared for bumpy drives, especially during the monsoon.
 The hikes may involve uphill climbs, loose rocks, and steep sections.
-It’s perfect for those looking to experience Upper Mustang’s unique culture and landscapes without intense trekking.
+A vehicle accompanies the group throughout, but daily hikes ensure you explore the region fully and intimately.

 About Yartung Festival